Edward W. Snedeker: Postwar career and Korea

 Snedeker remained with 1st Division until the end of October and then was attached for temporary duty to Pacific Fleet Evaluation Group.
 He rejoined 1st Marine Division on December 3, just for the Chosin Reservoir Campaign, in fact a breakout of U.N. forces from encirclement.
 Snedeker established the control and regulating post at Chinghung-ni, along the 1st Marine Division's withdrawal route from Chosin, and coordinated the movement of division units.

 He was appointed division chief of staff in February 1951 and took part in the operations against Chinese and North Korean troops in Central Korea.
 Snedeker was ordered stateside in May 1951.
 For his service at Chosin and later in the Central Korea, he was decorated with his third Legion of Merit.

 In July 1951, Snedeker was appointed chief of staff of 3rd Marine Brigade at Camp Pendleton, California.
 He was promoted to the rank of brigadier general in December 1951 and transferred to Marine Corps Base Quantico, Virginia, in May of the following year.
 Snedeker served as deputy director of the Marine Corps Educational Center until June 1954.

 He then served as assistant commander, 2nd Marine Division under Major General Lewis B. Puller.
 General Puller was given new command in February 1955, and Snedeker assumed his responsibilities.
 He was promoted to the rank of major general in April of that year.
 He remained with 2nd Division until the beginning of July 1955 and was transferred to Washington, D.C., for duties as assistant chief of staff for operations at Headquarters Marine Corps.
 Snedeker subsequently assumed command of 1st Marine Division at Camp Pendleton in February 1958 and spent there next year and half.

 His final assignment came in November 1959, when he was promoted to the rank of lieutenant general and relieved Lieutenant General Merrill B. Twining as commandant of the Marine Corps Schools, Quantico.
 In this capacity, he was responsible for the training and education at The Basic School, Officer Candidates School, Amphibious Warfare School and other facilities there.

 Retirement

 Snedeker retired from the active service on July 1, 1963, after 37 years of commissioned service.
 He settled in Carlsbad, California, and served on the Carlsbad Planning Commission and as a member of the board of directors of the MiraCosta College Foundation.
 He also assisted in the establishment of the Marine Military Academy in Harlingen, Texas, in 1965.
 Following the death of his wife, Minnie Johnson Douthit on August 14, 1979, Snedeker then married Vestena N. Burns on April 5, 1986.

 Snedeker died on May 5, 1995, at his home in Carlsbad, California.
-He is buried at Eternal Hills Memorial Park, San Diego.
-He had four daughters from his first marriage.